 - For each item you placed an “X” on, create a plan for improving skills related to that item.
 The internet is your friend here.
 If you’re not sure how to create Logins and Users, then open your favorite search engine and look around.
 There will be people and tutorials that explain it.

-- If you would like help with anything on this post, or with something else you’ve seen on the site, reach out to me here, and I’ll be glad to offer assistance.
+- If you would like help with anything on this post, or with something else you’ve seen on the site, reach out to me here or on Twitter and I’ll be glad to offer assistance.